georgevenven/TweetyNet_Freeze/README.md

 # Goal of Project:
-- using the tweetynet network, we want to see if training the network and then freezing the network and using the frozen network would result in intresting results when clustered
+- The objective of this project is to see if the TweetyNet model can be used in a mostly unsupervised way to identify song syllables.
+- We have decided to attack this problem in the following manner.
+Since currently I have an annotated dataset for three birds, TweetyNet will be trained on 2 birds, and then the weights will be frozen.
+The third bird (llb3, which happens to be the same bird that was used for UMAP and VAE analysis) will then be passed through the TweetyNet network.
+This will result in activations in the final logits layer of the network.
+These activations will be dimensionally reduced via UMAP and then plotted.